-- Choose ONE element with an atomic number between 1–57, or 72–86.
-You may not choose an element that someone else has chosen, so be sure to check the discussion board before you search and/or post.
+- Choose one element with an atomic number between 1–57, or 72–86.
+You may not choose an element that someone else has chosen, so be sure to “claim” an element in first post thread for this discussion.
 Identify your chosen element by name and elemental symbol (abbreviation shown on the periodic table).

 - Watch this video regarding latitude and longitude.

-Determine and record reasonable latitude and longitude coordinates for where your chosen element was discovered.
-You may use any resources available online, and be sure to include the latitude and longitude coordinates in your post, in addition to the spreadsheet below.
+- Determine and record reasonable latitude and longitude coordinates for where your chosen element was discovered.
+You may use any resources available online.

-- Record the major physical properties of your chosen element in your discussion board post.
-Be sure to include information such as the phase in which the element is most commonly observed (i.e., gas, liquid, or solid) and what it looks like.
-Also include its melting point and boiling point (under normal atmospheric pressure), and its density.
+- Research important physical properties and uses of your element, such as the phase in which the element is most commonly observed (i.e., gas, liquid, or solid) and what it looks like.
+Also look up its melting point and boiling point (under normal atmospheric pressure), and its density.
 (If the substance does not melt, but has a sublimation point instead.)
 Learn about how your element is used by humans and how it impacts our planet.

 - Read the posts of at least two other students and post a short comment on each of their posts.